absmach/supermq-docs/docs/api.md

 ### Get Users

 You can get all users in the database by querying this endpoint.
-List all users request accepts limit, offset, email and metadata query parameters.

 > Must-have: `user_token`